-2019 2018

-US\$ US\$

-At the beginning of the year 56,935 958,867

-Disposal - (901,932)

-At the end of the year 56,935 56,935
+2020 US\$ 2019 US\$ At the beginning and end of the year 56,935 56,935

 Intangible assets refer to trademarks and copyrights acquired from third parties.
 The directors are of the opinion that the useful lives of the intangible assets are indefinite.
 The useful lives of the trademarks and copyrights are reviewed at the end of each financial year to determine whether events and circumstances continue to support their indefinite useful lives.